smirarab/pasta/README.md

 **Dependencies**:

-1. You need to have python 2.7 or later.
+1. You need to have python 2.7 or later (including python 3).
 2. You need to have java installed (required for Opal, which is by the default used in PASTA for merging small alignments).

 You have three options for installing PASTA.